johnlam6/PythonBehave/README.md

 # Candlestick Data API & WebSocket Assessment

-This repository contains an assessment project completed as part of the application process at [Company Name].
+This repository contains an assessment project completed as part of the application process.
 It demonstrates retrieving candlestick data using the **Crypto.com Exchange REST API** and subscribing to real-time updates using **WebSocket**.

 ---